remastr/release-automation/README.md

 ### GitLab + GitLab CI

-Add environment variable `GIT_PUSH_KEY` inside your CI/CD project settings, where you will pass private key created in previous step.
+Add environment variable `GIT_TOKEN` inside your CI/CD project settings, where you will pass the copied Key ID from previous step.

 ### BitBucket + Circle CI